By Trae Jacobs,

 You can get your Samsung TV working again with a simple backlight fix – and avoid the hassle or stress of determining whether you need to purchase a completely new TV.

-Backlight issues are easily fixed, and have a set number of possible causes.
+The truth is that backlight issues are semi-easily fixed, and have a set number of possible causes.
 Normally, the issue originates from the high voltage inverter hardware.

-The actual bulbs have a restricted life expectancy, and the high voltage power supplies can fail due to the amount of expended power at any given time.
-This can lead to backlight malfunction.
+The actual bulbs have a restricted life expectancy, and the high voltage power supplies can fail due to the amount of expended power.
+That is what will eventually lead to backlight malfunction.